shiiku419/shiiku419.github.io/_pages/about.md

 signature: assets/images/about/signature.png
 ---

-Shota Shiiku was born in 2000 and is currently pursuing his graduate studies in the Graduate School of Integrated Science and Technology at Shizuoka University.
+I was born in 2000 and am currently pursuing his graduate studies in the Graduate School at Shizuoka University.

 He is a member of the [Takeuchi Lab.](http://cog.cs.inf.shizuoka.ac.jp/), where his primary research focuses on simulating group decision-making processes using reinforcement learning.